Lin-Manuel Miranda: 2019–present: Return to theatre

 In January 2019, Miranda reprised the title role in Hamilton for a three-week limited engagement at the Luis A. Ferré Performing Arts Center in Puerto Rico from January 11–27, 2019, for which the engagement was sold out in three hours in November 2018.
 In a review, Chris Jones praised "deeper on-stage emotions" in Miranda's reprisal, as well as improved vocal and dance technique than on Broadway.
 In March that same year he played King Arthur in a benefit concert of Camelot at Lincoln Center opposite Solea Pfeiffer and Jordan Donica.

 In 2023, he wrote additional lyrics for the Broadway musical New York, New York.

-In August 2023, it was reported that he had begun work on a stage musical adaptation of the novel The Warriors (which was formerly adapted into the 1979 film).
+In August 2023, it was reported that he had begun work on a stage musical adaptation of the novel The Warriors (which was previously adapted into a 1979 film).
 Miranda worked with Eisa Davis on a concept album based on the novel titled Warriors, which was released on October 18, 2024.
+The musical, which is now described as being based on both the novel and the movie, is set to begin previews on Broadway in March 2027 at the Lunt-Fontanne Theatre.